-Foiled Again: Our Quick Guide to Recycling Aluminum Foil Properly
+Our Quick Guide to Recycling Aluminum Foil Properly (and Why It's Important)

-You may not think that recyclables need any sort of preparation before throwing them in the bin, but you’d be wrong.
-According to The Kitchn, many regular curbside recycling programs do accept aluminum foil and trays along with other aluminum products.
-However, recycling centers cannot accept any items that are too heavily soiled, because the food particles can wreak havoc on the machinery of your average recycling facility.
+You may not think recyclables need any preparation before throwing them in the bin, but you’d be wrong.
+According to The Kitchn, many regular curbside recycling programs accept aluminum foil, trays, and other aluminum products.
+However, recycling centers cannot accept any items that are too heavily soiled because the food particles can wreak havoc on the machinery of your average recycling facility.

-For all the rest of your old foil, here’s a trick courtesy of the New York State Department of Environmental Conservation (NYSDEC).
-If you have used and reused it enough times for it to be considered worn out, then the best way to prep it is to clean off any remaining debris, let it dry, roll it into a ball, and combine that ball with other pieces of foil until it's a significant size.
-This will ensure the smaller pieces don’t fall off and get stuck during the recycling process.
+Here's a trick courtesy of the New York State Department of Environmental Conservation (NYSDEC) for your old foil.
+If you have used and reused the foil enough times for it to be considered worn out, then the best way to prep it is to clean off any remaining debris, let it dry, roll it into a ball, and combine that ball with other pieces of foil until it's a significant size.

-Then, simply put it in the recycling bin with your bottle and cans.
-You’ll have to check with your local municipality for the specific rules and regulations as they pertain to recycling aluminum, of course.
+Then, put your foil ball in the recycling bin with your bottle and cans.
+You’ll have to check with your local municipality for the specific rules and regulations for recycling aluminum.
 If they don’t accept it, check out Earth911’s handy recycling locator to find a place near you that does.

 Why recycle aluminum foil?